layton-s/layton-skidmore.github.io/README.md

 ## Demo

-You can play the game live by accessing the following link: https://layton-skidmore.github.io/
+You can play the game live by accessing the following link: https://layton-skidmore.github.io/.
+See if you can reach level 15!

 ## Gameplay